rapidez/docs/src/4.x/indexer.md

 ]));
 ```

-### Using an Eventy filter with a class
+##### Class

 You can also use classes instead of directly altering the arrays within your filter.
 For an example of this, have a look at [the `withSynonyms` class](https://github.com/rapidez/core/blob/master/src/Index/WithSynonyms.php).
-You can add a class like this as follows:
+Example:

 ```php
 // Simple without parameters